Teaching English in Shanghai, China

 The packages that schools offer vary.
 Some offer accommodation, airfare reimbursement, an end-of-contract bonus, and free Chinese language classes.
 All are willing to help you settle in and get your feet on the ground.
 Even if the school may not offer accomodation, they can recommend a real estate agent and assist you with the language.

-- Another site that centers around expat life and includes job posting is www.shanghaiexpat.com.
+- A site that centers around expat life and includes job posting is www.shanghaiexpat.com.

 - In addition to job postings, on www.daveseslcafe.com, be sure to look at the job forum; you are sure to find more than a few about Shanghai.
 Many offer helpful advice on which schools are safe to teach in and which are best avoided.